dcambur/FAF191_TMPS/README.md

 Decorator is used to create the logging logic.
 Proxy is needed to combine logging logic with the product creation.

+Observer is used to implement
+notifications(via subscription model) for every product recipient (logger and notifications are different, as first are for the server side, last are for the clients ).
+It is used in the client_proxy as the notifier object

 ### Snippets
 #### Decorator
 ```